nais/doc/docs/security/auth/maskinporten.md

 ### Why expose your api?

-Maskinporten simplifies data sharing between machines and companies, since NAV does not have to spend resources on developing and maintaining its own security mechanisms.
+Maskinporten simplifies data sharing between machines and companies and NAV does not have to spend resources on developing and maintaining its own security mechanisms.
 By exposing your scope and secure your API with Maskinporten, NAV as a public company can be sure to communicate and share data with private and public companies supposed to have access.

 The role to Maskinporten is to be a trust anchor - a security mechanism for secure sharing of data that ensures that data only flows where it should.